 Child $180.00 (Under 15 – without blood tests)

-Chest X-ray completed at Pacific Radiology in Wellington or Lower Hutt
+Chest X-ray This is a separate cost and can be completed at Pacific Radiology in Wellington or Lower Hutt

 * Additional prices may apply if there are abnormal clinical findings and further investigations are necessary.

 * All prices are inclusive of GST at 15%

 * Prices may be subject to change without notice

 You must have the General Medical if one of the following applies to you: